 - Scratches easily

-Softside luggage is a great pick for car trips.
+Softside luggage is a great pick when considering the best luggage for road trip travel.
 They offer more flexibility than their hardsided alternatives, allowing you a better chance to pack in just one more thing or squeeze it into an already full trunk.
 They also often come with multiple compartments, extra pockets, and expanding sections to create a more organized bag.

 - More flexible